South London Storm: 2003

 Buoyed by their success in the RLC Shield, Storm were encouraged to apply for membership of the newly formed National League Three.
 The application was successful, however, following a number of internal meetings the club reluctantly decided against taking the step up and instead remain in the RLC.
 However, only four weeks before the start of the season local rivals Crawley Jets folded, and Storm accepted the RFL's last minute invitation to participate in NL3.
 The club also entered a second team in the RLC, and employed the first full-time Rugby League Development Officer in the area, accelerating the junior development program started by volunteers in 2000.
 Under the South London Storm “umbrella” are the three junior feeder clubs formed – the Croydon Hurricanes, Thornton Heath Tornadoes, and the Brixton Bulls.

 Coached by ex-London Broncos player Darryl Pitt, the club opened their league campaign with an against-the-odds 24–16 victory over Huddersfield Underbank Rangers.
 It was a win that was all the more remarkable for the fact that they were down to 12 men after only 5 seconds; prop Mick Smith having been sent off in the first tackle.
 Storm registered a further five wins in the season but missed out on the end of season play-offs.

 The club made a second tour to France in September, losing 22–48 against a Salses XIII line up containing three ex-French internationals.

 In November Storm played a charity match against an Australian Legends of League side including the likes of Jason Hetherington, Trevor Gillmeister, Craig Coleman, Andrew Farrar and Peter Tunks.
-Both teams served the enthusiastic crowd of three or four hundred with an exciting end-to-end contest played in a manner befitting the occasion.
-The result was irrelevant; although for the record the score was 24–20 in favour of the Legends.
+The score was 24–20 in favour of the Legends.

 That same month Storm played their first ever Rugby League Challenge Cup game when they hosted National Conference side West Bowling in the preliminary round, losing 4–36.

 In 2003 Storm were represented at International level for the first time when U15 player Adam Janowski was selected to play for England U15s against their Welsh counterparts at Easter.